kormilitzin/the-signature-method-in-machine-learning/README.md

 <a href="https://link.springer.com/book/10.1007%2F978-3-540-71285-5" target="_blank">Differential Equations Driven by Rough Paths</a>

+Now let's delve into the Signature Method.

-## Continuous path from discretely sampled data
+## A path from discretely sampled data

+The key ingredient of the signature method is a path constructed from data.
+The path is a continuous piece-wise interpolation of data points.
+For example, consider a collection of pairs {(t_i, X_i)}, where t_i may be thought as time component and X_i is a price of a stock: